JohannDeon/BlinkerOne/README.md

 - Create your own **virtual pet**, assistant, or simulation
 - Display character states, stats, or environments on screen
 - Store save files and states on microSD
-- Use haptics/audio to give personality to the companion
+- Use haptics/audio to give personality to your companion

 ### 3. Home Automation Controller